Infectious Disease and COVID-19 Wearables Study

 Download an app, developed by Stanford University School of Medicine, that will allow us to collect data from your wearable device.

-As the study progresses, we will ask some participants to collect samples at home.
+As the study progresses, we will ask you to fill out some surveys at home.

 WHAT WE PROMISE